marknkan/ESP32-Wireless-RC-Vehicle/README.md

 ### Controller sender

 The sender samples the joystick using the ESP32's 12-bit ADC.
-Calibrated thresholds and perpendicular-axis bands convert the analogue readings into one of five discrete states.
-A centred, diagonal or ambiguous position returns Stop.
-The resulting command, speed and sequence number are transmitted every 50 ms.
+Calibrated thresholds convert the analogue readings into one of five discrete states.
+A centred, diagonal or ambiguous position produces a Stop command.
+The command is converted into the shared vehicle protocol and transmitted every 50 ms with a PWM speed value and incrementing sequence number.

 ### Vehicle receiver

-The receiver validates packet size and command value before acting.
-Movement functions translate high-level commands into TB6612FNG direction and PWM signals.
+The receiver checks the packet size before copying incoming data.
+Its main loop uses a switch statement to translate each command into TB6612FNG direction and PWM signals.
 Calibrated straight-line PWM values compensate for physical differences between the two open-loop motors.

-If the vehicle is moving and receives no valid command for two seconds, it automatically brakes both motors.
+If the vehicle is moving and receives no new movement command for two seconds, it automatically brakes both motors.

 A detailed explanation is available in